 Columbus Community Legal Services Program: Donate

-A pioneer in clinical education with programs dating back over 30 years, CUA's well-established clinical programs draw on a rich history, while preparing students for law practice in the 21st Century.
+A pioneer in clinical education with programs dating back over 30 years, Catholic Law's well-established clinical programs draw on a rich history while preparing students for law practice in the 21st Century.
 The clinical curriculum offers eight programs that provide a variety of clinical experiences suited to most students' personal learning objectives.
 Your gift will provide needed funds to support these top-ranked clinical programs.

 INSTITUTES AND SPECIAL PROGRAMS

 Center for Religious Liberty: Donate

 The Center for Religious Liberty at The Catholic University of America Columbus School of Law is an academic center dedicated to the study and articulation of the Catholic approach to religious liberty as a fundamental human right for all persons, regardless of faith.
 This right is recognized by the United States Constitution, the Universal Declaration of Human Rights, and the Church's teaching in Dignitatis Humanae.
 The Center will aim to increase discussion and understanding of these issues by hosting speakers, organizing conferences, awarding writing prizes, providing educational programming, and commenting on religious liberty issues in the public square.